wangjoshuah/karma-hello-reporter/README.md

-# karma-hello-reporter-template
+# karma-hello-reporter
-A template of a karma reporter plugin
+An example of how to write a karma reporter plugin.

 Written by following this guide. https://www.ironsrc.com/news/how-to-create-a-custom-karma-reporter-3